AzureDevOps3/duffney.github.io/_posts/2016-11-25-JoshDuffney-How-I-Work.md

 ### Is there anything else you’d like to add that might be interesting to readers?

 Focus on improving yourself, both intellectually and socially.
 It's far too easy to say someone else needs to change, but you really only ever have control over what you do.
 Work towards becoming the best version of yourself every day and speak through actions not words.
-Also, if you do not already own a mechanical keyboard, but one it will change your life!
+Also, if you do not already own a mechanical keyboard, buy one it will change your life!

 #### How I Work Series